-1) Stopping the Hole Digger is accomplished by first rotating the twist grip throttle control clockwise to its maximum, closed position and allowing the engine to return to it idle speed.
-With the twist grip throttle control functioning properly, the engine can be brought to idle speed and the auger rotation stopped when the throttle control is fully closed or suddenly released.
-If this is not occurring, check the throttle control, throttle cable and engine idle speed for binding and/or improper adjustment.
-(Note: with the engine running at idle speed, there may be some slight auger rotation due to viscous drag within the centrifugal clutch assembly.
-The clutch is NOT engaged.)
-The Crew Member then turns the ignition ON/OFF switch to the OFF position or depressed the ignition switch to stop the engine (depending upon design variances between engines.)
+1) Stopping the Hole Digger is accomplished by rotating the twist grip throttle control clockwise to its maximum, closed opposition and allowing the throttle arm to engage the ignition cut-off switch.
+With the throttle control functioning properly, the engine can be brought to the specific idle speed, the auger rotation stopped (there may be some slight rotation due to viscous drag within the centrifugal clutch assembly.
+The clutch is NOT engaged.) and the ignition cut off when the throttle control is released or fully closed.
+If this is not taking place, or the ignition cut-off switch can not be engaged with throttle control movement, check the throttle control and throttle cable for binding and/or improper adjustment.